Pain & Gain

-Released on April 11, 2013, Pain & Gain received mixed reviews, praised for its script but criticized for the violence, directing, and historical inaccuracies.
-Against a $26 million budget, the film grossed $86 million worldwide.
-Sun Gym gang victim Marc Schiller (depicted in the film as 'Victor Kershaw') sued the production company over his portrayal.
+Pain & Gain premiered in Miami on April 11, 2013, before Paramount Pictures released it in theatres on April 26.
+The film received mixed reviews; it was praised for its script and performances, but criticized for its directing, historical inaccuracies, and overreliance on violence.
+A commercial success, it grossed $86 million worldwide against a $26 million production budget.
+Marc Schiller, the Sun Gym gang's primary victim who was depicted in the film as Victor Kershaw, sued the production company over his portrayal.

 Plot

 In 1994, ex-con and bodybuilder Daniel Lugo is hired by Sun Gym owner John Mese as a manager.
-Lugo befriends trainer and bodybuilder Adrian Doorbal, rendered impotent from steroids.
+Lugo befriends trainer and bodybuilder Adrian Doorbal, who was recently rendered impotent from steroids.
 He envies the earnings and lifestyle of Victor Kershaw, a member he begins to train.
-Inspired to be a "doer" by a motivational speaker, Lugo plans to extort Kershaw for his assets.
-He recruits Doorbal and manipulates Paul Doyle, another ex-con and born again-Christian struggling with drug use, into blindly playing along.
+Inspired to be a "doer" by motivational speaker/playboy Jonny Wu, Lugo plans to extort Kershaw for his assets.
+He recruits Doorbal and manipulates Paul Doyle, another ex-con and born again Christian struggling with drug use, into blindly playing along.

 The "Sun Gym gang" kidnaps Kershaw, taking him to a small warehouse.
 Although Kershaw identifies Lugo, the scheme proceeds as planned.
 Under duress, Kershaw makes calls to provide explanations for his disappearance and transfers his assets to Lugo.
 Mese is bribed to notarize documents in Kershaw's absence.
 After collecting Kershaw's money and assets, the gang attempts to kill Kershaw.
-They stage a drunk driving accident, then burn his car, then run him over.
+They stage a drunk driving crash, burn his car, then run him over.

 The gang members spoil themselves with Kershaw's riches.
-Lugo takes over Kershaw's car and home and begins forcing himself on the local community; Doorbal marries Robin, the nurse treating his impotence; Doyle, after assaulting a priest for making homoerotic advances on him, abandons his restraints, blowing his money on cocaine and his new stripper girlfriend.
+Lugo takes over Kershaw's car and home and begins forcing himself on the local community; Doorbal marries Robin, the nurse treating his impotence; Doyle, after assaulting a priest for making homosexual advances on him, abandons his restraints, blowing his money on cocaine and Sorina, his new stripper girlfriend who believes he and Lugo work for the CIA.

-Unbeknownst to the gang, Kershaw survives and is hospitalized.
+Unbeknownst to the gang, Kershaw survived and is hospitalized.
 He informs the police, who dismiss his story because of Kershaw's manner, blood alcohol level and him being from a South American country known for drug trafficking.
 Kershaw contacts Ed Du Bois, III, a retired private investigator, who warns Kershaw to leave the hospital.
-Kershaw takes his advice and hides in a cheap motel.
-Du Bois tails the gang and meets Lugo, who becomes suspicious at the mention of Kershaw.
+Kershaw takes his advice just as the gang arrives and hides in a cheap motel.
+Du Bois tails them and meets Lugo, who becomes suspicious at the mention of Kershaw.